 Sponsoring ICT students in the Philippines

 Passerelles numériques is an NGO offering IT training and personal development.
-In the Philippines, it runs an engineering school for disadvantaged young people, half of them girls.
+In the Philippines, it runs an IT school for disadvantaged young people, half of them girls.
 There is 24% youth unemployment in the Philippines and 30% of the population lives on less than $3 a day.
 Passerelles numériques is making dreams come true for young people desperate to learn but unable to pay.

 Supporting research on identity (USA)